dominictarr/feedopensource/README.md

 [broken or unscalable](
 http://dominictarr.com/post/71958587606/some-thoughts-on-the-economics-of-software-development).
-We need to align the interests of the users with developers, Feeding developers, while still allowing software to be copied freely.
+We need to align the interests of the users with developers, Feeding developers, while still allowing software to be distributed freely.

 ## The Problem